cisco-ie/ie-git-guide/readme.md

 - **[Introduction to GitHub Flow](https://guides.github.com/introduction/flow/)**
 - *Optional: [A deeper dive of Github Flow](http://scottchacon.com/2011/08/31/github-flow.html)*

 Once you review the articles above, you'll be wondering how does this fit inline with us?
-You can review the diagram below, which provides a concrete a sample git history spanning 2 sprints.
+Well, the diagram below provides a sample git history of a project spanning 2 typical sprints.

 [Diagram of GitHub Flow Revised for IE Sprints](https://cisco-ie.github.io/ie-git-guide/)